The NCC is a group of elected Fairtrade campaigners who each represent a region of the UK.

 Any members of Fairtrade campaign groups registered with the Fairtrade Foundation (Towns, Schools, Universities and Faith communities) are eligible to stand for election to the NCC.
 Elections are held at regional supporter conferences every 3 years, or in some cases by an electronic vote.

 If you’re interested in standing for election to the NCC, drop us a line to find out more.
-There are 5 places up for election in 2018, representing Wales, Yorkshire, West Midlands, South East England and Northern Ireland.
-Please get in touch to find out more about the role.
+There are 3 places up for election in 2018, representing Wales, South East England and Northern Ireland.
+To find out more about the role please contact us firstname.lastname@example.org.
 The (very simple) nomination process can be completed by using this nomination form to put yourself forward or nominate someone else.
 You will also find the nomination deadlines here.
-We’d also recommend you contact the current representative using the links below to ask them about their experience.

 Who is my representative?